About GitQi

 A counter-narrative to platform rental.

 GitQi is not positioned as "easier Wix".
-It's positioned as leaving Wix behind — permanently, cleanly, and without missing anything that mattered.
+It's positioned as leaving Wix — permanently, cleanly, and without missing anything that mattered.
 These are the principles it's built on.

 📄